-A. Exhibit box should be 18x24x3.5 inches with a plexiglass top, no glass allowed.
-Specimens should be arranged across narrow width of box.
+A. The exhibit box should be 18x24x3.5 inches with a Plexiglas top, no glass allowed.
+Specimens should be arranged across the narrow width of box.

 B. Detailed rules of each class are at the Extension Office and will be provided at request.